Barbecue Beef Recipes

 ensure there aren't any offensive or foul odors upon opening.
 The

 exception to this would be Cryovac meats.
 Cryovac meats will have a smell

 from the process of nitrogen flushing and wet aging.
 This odor should

 dissipate after a few minutes.
 If it doesn't, the meat has spoiled.

 How to Barbecue Beef Low and Slow

-when you barbecue anything else; you have to cook it low and slow for best results.
+when you barbecue anything else; you must cook it low and slow for the best

 This low and slow cooking process accomplishes

 - The long cooking process breaks

 you that smoky barbecue flavor we all love.